mesoform/Multi-Cloud-Platform/README.md

 ## Setup
-To use the MCP modules to deploy your service, download the `mcpadm.sh` (Linux or Mac), or `mcpadm.ps1` (Windows), and run the setup within a `/terraform` sub-directory of your service.
+To use the MCP modules to deploy your service, download the `mcpadm.sh` (Linux or Mac), or `mcpadm.ps1` (Windows), and run the setup within a `/terraform` subdirectory of your service.

 ```
 mesoform-service/